Weimax Wines & Spirits

 John Hart married a woman named Desiree, so he pretty much had no choice in naming the winery!

-He's been making a delightful "Claret" for us over the past few years and the just-arrived 2005 is exceptional.
-It's actually got 60% Cabernet Sauvignon and 30% Cabernet Franc and 10% Merlot.
-All Alexander Valley fruit.
+He's been making a delightful "Claret" for us over the past few years and the just-arrived 2018 is exceptional.
+It's a blend of Cabernet Sauvignon and Cabernet Franc.
+All Sonoma fruit.
 The wine has a nice touch of wood (the proverbial "kiss" of oak) and the tannin level is such that drinking it now is a pleasure.

 It's a medium-full bodied red.
 Not huge, over-the-top, but balanced and refined.
 And sensibly-priced.